• Resources

 If your disability lawyer does ask you to pay in advance for expenses like copying documents, they must put your money in a trust account.
 Then, they have to tell you when they take out cash and return what’s left after your case is over.

-If a disability lawyer tries to get you to pay anything in advance other than document expenses, they may not have your best interests in mind.
+If a disability lawyer tries to get you to pay anything in advance other than these outlined expenses, they may not have your best interests in mind.

 Get free legal help (and a lawyer — only if you want one).